Mississippi St makes CWS again, beats Stanford 8-1

 MORE HITS FOR MANGUM

-Mississippi State leadoff hitter Jake Mangum had two more hits Sunday, raising his season total to 103.
-The senior has 378 career hits, which is fifth in NCAA history.
+Mangum had two more hits Sunday, raising his season total to 103.
+The senior’s 378 career rank fifth in NCAA history.
 He could realistically rise as high as No. 3 if he plays well in the College World Series.

 Mangum’s biggest highlight during this super regional was actually in the field.
 He robbed a potential grand slam in the first inning of Game 1, jumping above the fence to grab Andrew Daschbach’s drive to center.